Tuition and Fee Adjustment Policy

 Note: The adjustment schedules refer only to tuition and required fees.
 Housing and Dining adjustments are calculated separately and follow different adjustment policies.
-Housing's current policy is available in the Return to Grounds FAQ.
+Housing's current policy is available here.
 Those seeking a refund of dining payments should start by completing the Dining Plan Change Request Form at Dining's website.

 Tuition and Fee Adjustment Schedules by Academic Degree

 - For McIntire School of Commerce Certificate Programs, learn more about your withdrawal and fee adjustment schedule.

 No adjustment of residence hall rent shall be made in the event of withdrawal after the fifth class day of each semester.
 Upon vacating student housing facilities, the room key must be returned to the Student Accommodation Office.
 The date the room key is returned to the Student Accommodation Office is the effective termination date of the student housing contract.
 For further information regarding housing, call (434) 924-3736 or visit the .

 Dining contracts cover meal plans for both fall and spring semesters.
 Students wishing to cancel their contract must notify the contract coordinator at (434) 982-5140 by the specified deadline.
 There is a $50 administrative fee to cover processing charges.
 For further information regarding contract meal plans and charges call (434) 982-5142 or visit the .

 Federal Financial Aid Recipients (Title IV funds)